 Hats and gloves: Wide-brimmed hats can help ward off the sun, and caps can help prevent loss of body heat in cold conditions.

 Footwear: See our blog entry on choosing hiking boots for help in achieving a good fit, and don’t forget appropriate shoes for water activities and snow adventures.

-The associates at Bill Jackson’s want to hear about your upcoming adventures.
-We’re ready to assist you in determining what best fits your needs.
-Some adventure clothing brands we recommend and carry in our store include:
+The associates at Bill Jackson’s want to hear about your upcoming adventures and are ready to assist you in determining what will best fit your needs.
+Brands that we recommend and carry in our store include: